1952 Pittsburgh Pirates season: Final results

 When the season mercifully ended, Pittsburgh's final record was 42–112.
 The winning percentage and number of losses were the worst for the franchise since the 1890 season (which was greatly affected by the inclusion of the Players' League) and the worst for any franchise since the 1935 Boston Braves.
 Since 1952, the only non-expansion team to finish worse has been the 2003 Detroit Tigers.

 A few individuals came away with positive notes.
 A late-season home run surge by Ralph Kiner brought him his seventh consecutive home run championship (he finished tied with Hank Sauer with 37 on the year).
 It was also his last.
 Dick Groat finished at .284 and was third in National League Rookie of the Year voting.
 Joe Garagiola logged the most playing time of his career and hit .273 with a career-high 54 RBIs, third most on the team behind only Kiner and Gus Bell.

-On the flipside, teenagers Tony Bartirome and Bobby Del Greco were regulars but neither hit over .220.
+On the flip side, teenagers Tony Bartirome and Bobby Del Greco were regulars but neither hit over .220.
 Seven other players had at least 40 at-bats but hit under .200.
 Kiner's home run total (37) was more than the next four highest on the team combined (16, 8, 7, 5).
 As a team, Pittsburgh was last in the National League in runs, hits, doubles, triples, home runs, RBIs, batting average, slugging percentage, complete games, ERA, walks allowed, home runs allowed, fielding percentage and errors committed.
 Murry Dickson, who won 21 games in 1951, lost 20 games in 1952, going 14–20.
 Only three other pitchers won more than two games.
 The pitching staff walked 615 opposing batters while striking out only 564, with 16 different players starting a game during the season.

 Among their young players, only Jim Waugh – the youngest – played in the majors again before 1955.
 Waugh played in 1953, his last year; Ron Necciai and Tony Bartirome never played in the majors after 1952; Bill Bell pitched one inning in 1955, his last; and Bobby Del Greco, Lee Walls and Ron Kline had longer careers but not until several years later.
 Dick Groat and pitcher Bob Friend were the only players to endure the 1952 season who also played with the 1960 World Series champion Pirates.